Know your Heraldic ABC (Arms, Badge and Crest): Part 2 - Armorial Achievements Explained

 |Letters Patent Granting Arms and Crest to the Armourers & Brasiers' Company|

-The Arms, Badge, Crest and Supporters (ABCs) of The Worshipful Company of Information Technologists
+The Arms, Badge, Crest and Supporters (ABCs) of The Worshipful Company of Information Technologists, the City of London's 100th Livery Company

 |The Arms, Crest and Supporters of the Worshipful Company of Information Technologists|